CP944989859/minRNNs/README.md

-# minLSTM
-parallizable Rnns during training
+## minRNNs ##

-This repo is for the paper "Were Rnns All We Need?"
+This repo is an implement for <a href="https://arxiv.org/abs/2410.01201v3">Were RNNs All We Need?</a>, which proposed parallizable RNNs during training.